This Okavango Delta, Zimbabwe & Kruger Safari journeys through Southern Africa, visiting top safari destinations.

 Our rewarding game drive in this massive wildlife area is followed by a relaxing night at the safari camp inside Kruger.

-Our return drive takes us via the Panorama Route through the rugged northern Drakensberg mountain range, one of the most beautiful parts of South Africa.
+We journey through the rugged northern Drakensberg mountain range, seeing one of the most beautiful parts of South Africa.
 Along the way we stop to admire the sweeping views of the impressive Blyde River Canyon, the world’s third largest canyon, from God's Window viewpoint.
-After taking in the stunning views of the Three Rondavels and Bourke’s Luck Potholes formations in Blyde River Canyon, we continue to Johannesburg.
+After taking in the stunning views of the Three Rondavels and Bourke’s Luck Potholes formations in Blyde River Canyon.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.